symblai/symbl-docs/integrations/agora-sdk-plugin.md

 Learn more about the Agora required credentials in the [Setup Authentication](https://docs.agora.io/en/Agora%20Platform/token) page.

-- **Symbl API Credentials**: You will also need the Symbl API credentials which are available in the Symbl Conversation Intelligence Extensions Marketplace product details page.
+- **Symbl API Credentials**: You will also need the Symbl API credentials which are available on the Symbl Conversation Intelligence Extensions Marketplace product details page.

 Navigate to the [Agora Extensions Marketplace](https://console.agora.io/marketplace) and click on the Symbl [card](https://console.agora.io/marketplace/extension/introduce?serviceName=symbl).